 RANZCR Annual Indigenous Scholarship Flyer

-Our Māori, Aboriginal and Torres Strait Islander Executive Committee members are a great source of information and advice for Māori, Aboriginal and Torres Strait Islander medical students and junior doctors considering a career in clinical radiology or radiation oncology.
+Our Māori, Aboriginal and Torres Strait Islander Empowerment Committee members are a great source of information and advice for Māori, Aboriginal and Torres Strait Islander medical students and junior doctors considering a career in clinical radiology or radiation oncology.
 If you are considering specialising in clinical radiology or radiation oncology, email This email address is being protected from spambots.
 You need JavaScript enabled to view it. and we would be pleased to put you in touch.

 Support for Māori, Aboriginal and Torres Strait Islander Trainees The College offers up to six individual scholarships of up to AU$5,000 are available each year, to be used towards educational activities.
 Please click here for further information including the guidelines and when to apply.
 The Journey Before Us RANZCR acknowledges the many years of tireless work and advocacy undertaken by Indigenous Elders, Ancestors and Indigenous leaders who precede us.
 This legacy has resulted in The Treaty of Waitangi (introduced into NZ Legislation) and the Uluru Statement from the Heart (endorsed by Aboriginal and Torres Strait Islander communities, but not the Australian government).
 The status of these historic documents reflects the differences between New Zealand and Australia on their paths to better relationships between Indigenous and non-Indigenous peoples.
 In addition, and relevant to the Statement from the Heart, RANZCR acknowledges the Australian government's Closing the Gap policy framework and associated targets to reduce life expectancy gaps within a generation, and New Zealand's equivalent Māori health strategies and frameworks.
 A note on language The College respectfully acknowledges Māori and Aboriginal and Torres Strait Islander Peoples as the First Peoples of Aotearoa and Australia respectively.
 The term Indigenous is respectfully used interchangeably with Aboriginal, Torres Strait Islander and Māori Peoples given the bi-national context of the College.
 The College acknowledges that self-determination and cultural safety are fundamental to outcomes for all Aboriginal and Torres Strait Islander Peoples in Australia, Māori in Aotearoa and Indigenous Peoples globally.
-A note on Imagery Aboriginal design by Lee Harris from Ingeous StudiosAt the background of the design are healing waterways which depicts the healing process that needs to take place between Aboriginal and Torres Strait Islander peoples and non-Indigenous Australia.
+A note on Imagery Aboriginal design by Leigh Harris, Creative Director from Ingeous StudiosAt the background of the design are healing waterways which depicts the healing process that needs to take place between Aboriginal and Torres Strait Islander peoples and non-Indigenous Australia.
 This achieved through knowledge sharing depicted through the black dot elements throughout the waterway which represent this knowledge sharing an understanding.
 Key to this understanding is the sharing of this knowledge throughout the RANZCR network with individual and stakeholders.
 This depicted through the three central images (gatherings) within the design.
 The outer element is symbolic of Aboriginal and Torres Strait Islander communities throughout the country that share their individual stories and knowledge with RANZCR.
 These stories and knowledge are inherently connected to our shared past history and of Country and Culture depicted through a stylised representation of Country.
 Māori design by Ariki CreativeThis design is called a Haehae design and represents the lines of whakapapa and genealogy.
 Mereana Pokai, a RANZCR staff member who is Māori, has kindly interpreted this as representing the richness and depth of our College history, that acknowledges both the past and the future, as the design also has a modern take on it.
 This seems fitting as the College looks to the future.
 ContactIf you are Māori, Aboriginal and/or Torres Strait Islander and are interested in learning more about what supports are in place at the College and/or if you would like to discuss any aspect of this work, please contact This email address is being protected from spambots.
 You need JavaScript enabled to view it.

 The College offers up to six individual scholarships of up to AU$5,000 are available each year, to be used towards educational activities.
 Please click here for further information including the guidelines and when to apply.

 The Journey Before Us RANZCR acknowledges the many years of tireless work and advocacy undertaken by Indigenous Elders, Ancestors and Indigenous leaders who precede us.
 This legacy has resulted in The Treaty of Waitangi (introduced into NZ Legislation) and the Uluru Statement from the Heart (endorsed by Aboriginal and Torres Strait Islander communities, but not the Australian government).
 The status of these historic documents reflects the differences between New Zealand and Australia on their paths to better relationships between Indigenous and non-Indigenous peoples.
 In addition, and relevant to the Statement from the Heart, RANZCR acknowledges the Australian government's Closing the Gap policy framework and associated targets to reduce life expectancy gaps within a generation, and New Zealand's equivalent Māori health strategies and frameworks.
 A note on language The College respectfully acknowledges Māori and Aboriginal and Torres Strait Islander Peoples as the First Peoples of Aotearoa and Australia respectively.
 The term Indigenous is respectfully used interchangeably with Aboriginal, Torres Strait Islander and Māori Peoples given the bi-national context of the College.
 The College acknowledges that self-determination and cultural safety are fundamental to outcomes for all Aboriginal and Torres Strait Islander Peoples in Australia, Māori in Aotearoa and Indigenous Peoples globally.
-A note on Imagery Aboriginal design by Lee Harris from Ingeous StudiosAt the background of the design are healing waterways which depicts the healing process that needs to take place between Aboriginal and Torres Strait Islander peoples and non-Indigenous Australia.
+A note on Imagery Aboriginal design by Leigh Harris, Creative Director from Ingeous StudiosAt the background of the design are healing waterways which depicts the healing process that needs to take place between Aboriginal and Torres Strait Islander peoples and non-Indigenous Australia.
 This achieved through knowledge sharing depicted through the black dot elements throughout the waterway which represent this knowledge sharing an understanding.
 Key to this understanding is the sharing of this knowledge throughout the RANZCR network with individual and stakeholders.
 This depicted through the three central images (gatherings) within the design.
 The outer element is symbolic of Aboriginal and Torres Strait Islander communities throughout the country that share their individual stories and knowledge with RANZCR.
 These stories and knowledge are inherently connected to our shared past history and of Country and Culture depicted through a stylised representation of Country.
 Māori design by Ariki CreativeThis design is called a Haehae design and represents the lines of whakapapa and genealogy.
 Mereana Pokai, a RANZCR staff member who is Māori, has kindly interpreted this as representing the richness and depth of our College history, that acknowledges both the past and the future, as the design also has a modern take on it.
 This seems fitting as the College looks to the future.
 ContactIf you are Māori, Aboriginal and/or Torres Strait Islander and are interested in learning more about what supports are in place at the College and/or if you would like to discuss any aspect of this work, please contact This email address is being protected from spambots.
 You need JavaScript enabled to view it.

 RANZCR acknowledges the many years of tireless work and advocacy undertaken by Indigenous Elders, Ancestors and Indigenous leaders who precede us.
 This legacy has resulted in The Treaty of Waitangi (introduced into NZ Legislation) and the Uluru Statement from the Heart (endorsed by Aboriginal and Torres Strait Islander communities, but not the Australian government).